Some of the details on this page may be outdated. We'd be updating them soon! 👀

 If calling them back does not work out, reach out to another helpline listed here.
 The professionals on the other side do want to help you in any way they can.

-No. TheMindClan does not operate or own any of the helplines listed on this page.
-These services operate independently and TheMindClan does not hold any professional connections to them.
 We do, however, believe that several people have had positive experiences with the helplines mentioned on this page and we hope to only feature those services that are trustworthy and effective.